GaetanLepage/phd-manuscript/sections/5_rl/1_rl_intro/0_index.typ

 Before #acr("RL") to

-Robotics has been one of the domains targetted by A.I. researchers to apply Deep Reinforcement Learning
+Robotics has been one of the domains targeted by A.I. researchers to apply Deep Reinforcement Learning

 // "Navigating the Practical Pitfalls of Reinforcement Learning for Social Robot Navigation"
 @pikuli_navigating_2024